-- Component 1: Fitness and Body Systems - Component 2: Health and Performance - Students have to perform in 3 sports.
-It is strongly recommend that you participate in outside clubs to practice your skills. - Coursework.
-Students create a 6 week improvement plan of a component of fitness.
-They then carry out the fitness plan durring the 6 weeks holiday and write a 1500 word evaluation.
+- Component 1: Fitness and Body Systems - Component 2: Health and Performance - You have to perform in 3 sports.
+It is strongly recommended that you participate in outside clubs to practice your skills. - Coursework.
+You will create a 6 week improvement plan of a component of fitness.
+You will then carry out the fitness plan during the summer holidays and write a 1500 word evaluation. - 25% of the lessons will be dedicated to physical fitness/ skill development in an area of sport.